Comprehensive Diagnostic Assessment and Short-Term Intensive Treatment for Adults and Adolescents

 At Lindner Center of HOPE, our Sibcy House program for adults, age 18 and older, offers specialized assessment and short-term intensive treatment for individuals struggling with mental health, addiction and complex, co-morbid issues in an enhanced therapeutic environment.
 The Sibcy House 10-day comprehensive diagnostic is comprised of a multi-disciplinary assessment process combined with essential clinical observation with a goal of bringing clarity to complex issues.
 Symptom reduction strategies are also implemented during this time.
 Those staying beyond the diagnostic component will benefit from intensive treatment and skills building with Dialectical Behavior Therapy underpinnings, but enhanced by other evidence-based treatment models.
 Diagnostic specific assessments and treatment approaches are integrated to address sub-specialty diagnoses such as substance abuse and obsessive compulsive disorder.
 To learn more about Sibcy House, click here.

 Similarly, Williams House, the Adolescent Comprehensive Diagnostic and Short-Term Intensive Treatment Program, offers a specialized and intimate treatment setting within the Lindner Center of HOPE, focusing on intensive assessment and treatment of patients, age 11 through 17, suffering with complex, co-morbid mental health issues.
 As adolescence is such a tender time, accurate diagnosis, effective treatment planning, and the development of a solid blueprint for treatment success and realistic future focus is even more crucial.
-A 21-day diagnostic stay for adolescents results in a detailed but concise diagnostic picture which includes the results of genetic testing for the development of the optimal psychopharmacologic treatment plan.
+A 14-day diagnostic stay for adolescents results in a detailed but concise diagnostic picture which may include the results of genetic testing for the development of the optimal psychopharmacologic treatment plan.
 Additional treatment weeks, beyond the diagnostic assessment, feature a strengths-based approach to treatment helping adolescents build skills readying them for next steps in treatment and life.
 Learn more about Williams House, click here.

 Call now to speak to our admissions staff, 513-536-0537 or 1-888-53-SIBCY(7-4229)